JeffMonsalve/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/c4b40b51-c73a-4579-b3cf-836433257570)
 </p>
 <p>
-Agents view live tickets in the Agent Panel.
-Queue managers will assign priority tickets to the appropriate agent(s) and ensure proper Service Level Agreements (SLAs) are applied.
+Agents can see live tickets in the Agent Panel and handle incoming issues.
+Queue managers assign important tickets to the right agents and set the correct SLA plans to make sure they’re resolved on time.
 </p>
 <br />